 Chris Dudley was born in 1976.
 He began drawing before entering preschool and has never stopped.
 Dudley, as his wife calls him, has a passion for drawing and illustration, but dabbles in all things art!
 He's had the privilege to draw many commission portraits over the past 20+ years, in addition to acceptance into many juried exhibitions.
 While he stays busy with commission work, he also spends much of his time illustrating children's books and teaching art.
 Chris and his wife, Tawana, have three daughters.
 All three of which have learned draw.
 No...they didn't inherit it, if only it were that easy!

 "Drawing has been a major part of my life for nearly four decades.
 While I appreciate all artistic media, I will always have a love for pencil drawing.
-Pencil is the most basic and accessible tool for drawing.
+It is the most basic and readily accessible tool for drawing.
 Regardless of one's age, gender, race, background or even social status; we can all get our hands on a pencil!
 Drawing is where all artists start their journey.

 "Though often marginalized, drawing is a vital part of society.
-Buildings we enter, clothes we wear and the things we use all had to be drawn before they were brought into existence.
-Art touches every part of our lives and goes well beyond the decorative pieces on our walls.
+Buildings we enter, clothes we wear and the items we use, all had to be drawn before they were brought into existence.
+Art touches every aspect of our lives and goes well beyond the decorative pieces on our walls.

 "My goal is to capture the emotion of my subjects and thereby initiate a sequence of emotions in the viewer.
 Most art is viewed in the absence of the artist.
-I therefore always consider what is conveyed without explanation.
-Visual stimulation is just the beginning, the viewer's life experiences and disposition in the presence of the piece provide the rest of the equation.
+Therefore, I always consider what is conveyed without explanation.
+Visual stimulation is just the beginning, the viewer's life experiences and disposition in the presence of the work provide the rest of the equation.
 It is in this way, that "we" (artist and viewer) collaborate to create an experience."